Suggested links

 Schizophrenia

-Where they differ is that while someone suffering from OCD will deal with obsessions, someone with schizophrenia will experience delusions.
+However, the most notable difference between schizophrenia and OCD is that someone with OCD will deal with obsessions, whereas someone with schizophrenia will experience delusions (i.e., things that aren’t real or true).

-It is common for those suffering from OCD to turn to drugs and alcohol as a form of self-medication.
-They think substance abuse will relieve some of their symptoms and make them feel more “normal,” even if it’s just for a short time.
+Addiction (i.e., substance use disorder) can sometimes form as a result of someone struggling to manage their OCD symptoms.
+They may think substance abuse will relieve some of their symptoms and make them feel more “normal,” even if it’s just for a short time.

 Unfortunately, long-term substance abuse can not only make their symptoms worse, but it can also lead to the development of a substance dependency or addiction.